Accidents and Serious Injuries by Vehicle in Georgia DUI Cases

 What amounts to serious injury has been broadly interpreted by Georgia courts.
 The following injuries were determined to be serious enough to support the offense of Serious Injury by Vehicle: loss of vision in one eye, blurry vision, a two inch scar on forehead, broken ribs and severe bruising.

-Resources are the Difference
+Resources are the Difference:

 The prosecutors will bring together the resources of the entire State of Georgia against you in order to achieve a felony DUI conviction.
 You start the case out-numbered and out-gunned.
 Hire our team of Georgia DUI Attorneys and expert witnesses in order present your counter-attack and win.
 Winning your Georgia DUI case does not happen without a team of dedicated professionals devoted to your Georgia DUI Defense.

 Specifically, if serious injuries to yourself or others were a result of DUI, you could face lengthy, life altering sentences.
-In these cases, it is even more crucial that you contact our Georgia DUI lawyers for help.
+In these cases, it is even more crucial that you contact our Atlanta DUI Lawyers for help.
 We work closely with the best investigators, field sobriety experts and expert medical witnesses across the country.
 In cases involving serious accidents, we also can talk about employing an accident reconstructionist and other specialists who can help challenge the State's case against you.

 Results that Matter - Winning Your Case: